aws-ia/cfn-abi-crowdstrike-fcs/guide/content/pre-deployment-steps.md

 ---
 weight: 7
-title: PreDeployment Options
+title: Predeployment steps
-description: Pre Deployment Options
+description: Predeployment steps.
 ---

 Before deploying this ABI package, complete the following steps:

-* Subscribe to partner product from AWS Marketplace using <AWS Marketplace Listing>
+* Subscribe to the partner product from AWS Marketplace using <AWS Marketplace Listing>>
-* Create Crowdstrike API Client in Falcon UI with CSPM registration API scope.
+* Create the CrowdStrike API client in the Falcon UI with the CSPM registration API scope.
-* Become familiar with the [additional resources](https://link), later in this guide.
+* Become familiar with the [additional resources](https://link) later in this guide.

-**Next:** Choose **[Deployment Steps](/deployment-steps/index.html)** to get started.
+**Next:** Choose **[Deployment steps](/deployment-steps/index.html)** to get started.